gilmerperez/code-refactor/README.md

 ### Mock-Up

-> **note** This layout is designed for "desktop", so you may notice that some of the elements don't look like the Mock-Up when viewed at a resolution smaller than 768px.
-In future lessons, you will learn how to make elements "responsive" so that your web application is optimized for any screen size.

 The following image shows the web application's appearance and functionality:

 ![A webpage titled "Horiseon" features a navigation menu in the header, a hero image, various sections, and more.](https://static.bc-edx.com/coding/software-dev/01-HTML-Git-CSS/assets/01-html-css-git-homework-demo.png)

-## Getting Started

-This is an autograded assignment, meaning that you will follow the link below to open the assignment in a new window in the Ed platform.
-You will modify the existing starter code files to meet the requirements listed below.

-> **note** If you need any assistance with the Ed platform, please review the information on submitting assignments in Module 0.

-## Grading Requirements

-This Challenge is graded based on the following criteria:

-### Semantic Elements 42%

-* The HTML must have:

-  * a `header` element.
-(7 points)

-  * a `nav` element.
-(7 points)

-  * a `main` element.
-(7 points)

-  * more than one `section` element.
-(7 points)

-  * an `aside` element.
-(7 points)

-  * a `footer` element.
-(7 points)

-### Alt Attributes on Images 12%

-* Each of the six images must have alt text.
-(2 points each)

-### Title is Updated 6%

-* The title of the page must be updated.
-(6 points)

-### CSS is Applied to HTML 40%

-You'll need to update the CSS so that it matches the semantic HTML elements.
-Once you've updated the CSS, the following must be true:

-* The `header` element should have a background color of `#2a607c`.
-(4 points)

-* The `header` element should have a text color of `#ffffff`.
-(4 points)

-* The first three images should have a `height` of `200px`.
-(4 points each)

-* The last three images should have a `height` of `150px`.
-(4 points each)

-* The `footer` element should have `30px` padding.
-(4 points)

-* The text in the `footer` element should be centered.
-(4 points)